pretodev/business_assets/README.md

 The design specifications are available through [Figma](https://www.figma.com/file/IP50SSLkagXsUNWiZj0PjP/%5BCareers%5D-Flutter-Challenge-v2?type=design&node-id=0%3A1&mode=design&t=puUgGuBG9v8leaSQ-1).

+### Future Implementations

+**Business Assets** already provides a robust solution for managing industrial assets and components, but there are several improvements planned to make the application even more efficient and user-friendly.
+Here are the next features I plan to implement:

+1. **Analytics Events**
+   I intend to add analytics events to track user interactions with the application.
+This functionality will allow:
+   - Gaining insights into how features are being used.
+   - Identifying areas for improving user experience.
+   - Monitoring key metrics to guide future updates.

+2. **Offline First Support**
+   Offline-first support is a crucial feature for industrial environments with limited connectivity.
+With this enhancement, users will be able to:
+   - Access and edit data locally without relying on an internet connection.
+   - Synchronize changes automatically when connectivity is restored.
+   - Ensure operational continuity even in remote locations.

+3. **Tree Structure Sorting**
+   I plan to implement sorting functionality for the hierarchical tree structure.
+This improvement will enable:
+   - Reorganizing assets and components based on specific criteria such as name, location, or status.
+   - Providing a more efficient and personalized navigation experience.

 ### Developer

 This project is developed by [Silas Ribeiro](https://github.com/pretodev), a software engineer specialized in creating mobile applications with Flutter.